+SLGY 2273 - Sociology of Aging

 (3 credits - TG) 3 hours lecture

 Individuals experience changing roles, activities, and relationships as they age.
 In addition, population aging, caused by declining birthrates and increasing life expectancies, has profound implications for social structures, norms, and values.
 This course examines the social aspects of both individual and population aging.

-Prerequisite: Sociology 1101.

 SLGY 2275 - Theories of "Race" and Ethnicity

 (3 credits - TG) 3 hours lecture

 This course engages in a critical historical/theoretical investigation of the race concept.
 The focus is on race and ethnicity as experienced in everyday life.
 There is strong emphasis on reading and evaluating scholarly work on race/ethnicity and, in particular, on racism.
 While race and ethnic oppression are stressed, forms of resistance to racism and collective solidarity based on anti-racist organizing are also explored.
-Prerequisite: Sociology 1101.

 SLGY 2277 - Sociology of Religion

 (3 credits - TG) 3 hours lecture

 This course offers an introduction to sociological concepts and theories in the study of religion.
 Questions about the structure of religious organizations, creation of meaning, secularization and religious diversity will be addressed.
-Prerequisite: Sociology 1101.

 SLGY 3233 - Sociology of Sexualities

 (3 credits - TG) 3 hours lecture

 This course examines sexualities through a critical sociological lens.
 The goal is to track how and why the predominant conceptions of sexuality have been constructed, with particular attention to the role of binary sexualities and subsequent concepts of 'deviation,' as well as how sexuality is used in and by mechanisms/institutions of power

-Prerequisite: One of Sociology 2131, 2218, 2229, 2232, 2233, 2235, 2253, 2255, 2265, 2271, 2273, 2275, or 2277.
+Prerequisite: Any one of Sociology 2229, 2231, 2232, 2233, 2245, 2253, 2265, 2271, 2273, 2275, 2277, or consent of the department.

 SLGY 3304 - Social Movements

 (3 credits) 3 hours lecture

 This course introduces students to the field of social movements.
 It examines how contemporary social movements have in some ways continued and in other ways transformed our understanding of sociological concepts and issues such as gender and racial inequality/diversity/solidarity, modes of protest and social change, and the politics of culture.

-Prerequisite: One of Sociology 2131, 2218, 2229, 2232, 2233, 2235, 2253, 2255, 2265, 2271, 2273, 2275, or 2277.
+Prerequisites: Any one of Sociology 2229, 2231, 2232, 2233, 2235, 2253, 2265, 2271, 2273, 2275, 2277 or consent of the department.

 SLGY 3309 - The Sociology of the Body

 (3 credits - TG) 3 hours lecture

 This course focuses on matters of the body which affect social life.
 Through an examination of theoretical articles upon such topics as race, gender, disease, sexuality, smell, and appearance, we will learn about the many ways perceptions of bodies affect our lives and how society in turn defines and influences appearance and behaviour.

-Prerequisite: One of Sociology 2131, 2218, 2229, 2232, 2233, 2235, 2253, 2255, 2265, 2271, 2273, 2275, or 2277.

-SLGY 3317 - Young Offenders and the Law

-(3 credits - TG) 3 hours lecture

-In most societies, people below a certain age are thought to be less than fully culpable or cognizant of the consequences of their actions.
+Prerequisite: Any one of Sociology 2229, 2231, 2232, 2233, 2245, 2253, 2265, 2271, 2273, 2275, 2277, or consent of the department.
+SLGY 3317 - Young Offenders and the Law (3 credits - TG) 3 hours lecture In most societies, people below a certain age are thought to be less than fully culpable or cognizant of the consequences of their actions.
 As a result, juvenile justice systems are established to deal with them separately from adults.
 Using sociological theory, this course will consider Canada's strategies for addressing young people, illegal activities, and legal consequences.
-Prerequisites: Sociology 2229 and one of Sociology 2231, 2232, 2233, 2245, 2253,